-We delivered various awareness raising campaigns focused around; World Cancer Day, Rare Diseases Day, Sarcoma Awareness Month, Childhood Cancer Awareness Month and Bone Cancer Awareness Week throughout the year, Each carried it's own theme to increase awareness of symptoms and diagnosis of primary bone cancer.
+We delivered various awareness raising campaigns focused around; World Cancer Day, Rare Diseases Day, Sarcoma Awareness Month, Childhood Cancer Awareness Month and Bone Cancer Awareness Week throughout the year.
+Each carried it's own theme to increase awareness of symptoms and diagnosis of primary bone cancer.
 We also showcased incredible professional individuals from the primary bone cancer community to recognise their contribution and encourage others to focus in the field of bone tumours.
 Throughout the year 3,200,548 webpages were accessed on our website from an international audience, driven by our public awareness activities.

-- We're going to launch a large scale, multi-faceted campaign to reach every GP, Radiologist, Musculoskeletal and diagnose primary bone cancer. - We will focus Bone Cancer Awareness Week 2020 on early diagnosis and the training of healthcare - We will continue to deliver national and international awareness campaigns focussing on the different aspects of a primary bone cancer journey.
+- We're going to launch a large scale, multi-faceted campaign to reach every GP, Radiologist, Musculoskeletal Physiotherapist and Medical Student in the UK to equip them with the training and tools they need to identify and diagnose primary bone cancer. - We will focus Bone Cancer Awareness Week 2020 on early diagnosis and the training of healthcare professionals - We will continue to deliver national and international awareness campaigns focussing on the different aspects of a primary bone cancer journey.